orgmycology/astropy-dei/community-recs.md

 # Community Recommendations

 Our analysis of participant interview transcripts resulted in several community-led recommendations that we feel are valuable to consider when developing new approaches for advancing DEI in the Astropy project.
 Some of the recommendations echoed themes in Astropy's recent community survey, providing strong rationale for taking action on those points.
-Where possible, we provide quotes to support a given theme; in some cases, though, we do not provide quotes in order to protect the identities and privacy of the respondents.
+Where possible, we provide quotes to support a given theme; in some cases, though, we do not provide an attribution or quotes in order to protect the identities and privacy of the respondents.

 ## 1. Help Newcomers Find Support

 In DEI interviews and the [community survey](https://astropy-report.orgmycology.com), respondents overwhelmingly expressed a desire to improve avenues for newcomer participation in Astropy.
 Specifically, respondents noted that newcommers have trouble finding ways to get started working with and within Astropy communities.
+Ensuring a welcoming, accessible newcomer experience is vital to promoting a more diverse community and facilitating equity and inclusion, so we probed on this topic when it emerged in our interviews.

 We are aware that Astropy maintains a list of "good first issues," but interview participants were either unaware of the existence of the issue tag or believed the list was too short or specific for most newcomers to find a place to contribute.

-Fear of failure and concern over contributing detrimental code also impacts newcomers' propensity to become contributors.
+Furthermore, fear of failure and concern over contributing detrimental code also impacts newcomers' propensity to become contributors.
 Indeed, one astropy user we interviewed expressed fear of "breaking" something with new code, which has partially kept her from being a contributor:

 >_"The imposter syndrome that kind of gets you where you're like, "Ooh, scary.
 What if I add this thing and it's bad or it breaks something?"_ -Graduate student astropy user